Skip to content

 There are several wheelchair seating locations in the Grandstand, including the plaza and elevated mainstand sections.
 These are available for purchase online, over the phone or in-person (see the “Buying Grandstand Tickets” link above).
 Ticket buyers who require wheelchair-accessible locations may purchase up to three companion seats for each wheelchair location, subject to availability.

-Guests using wheelchairs may enter by way of the elevators at the east and west ends of the Grandstand, the ramp at the west end of the Grandstand near the elevator, or the Grandstand Ramp from Carnes Avenue.
+Guests using wheelchairs may enter by way of the elevators at the west end of the Grandstand, the ramp at the west end of the Grandstand near the elevator, or the Grandstand Ramp from Carnes Avenue.
 If you’d like to use an elevator, we recommend the larger elevator on the west end.
 For more information, call 651-288-4427.

 ASL Interpretation